frovedis/frovedis/doc/manual/python/ml/NearestNeighbors.md

 It returns distances and indices as FrovedisRowmajorMatrix objects for frovedis-like inputs.

 __Return Value__
-**When test data and training data used by fitted model are same (both are python native input or frovedis-like input) :**
+**When test data and training data used by fitted model are both python native input:**
 **_distances_**: A numpy array of float or double(float64) type values.
 It has shape **(n_samples, n_neighbors)**.
 It is only returned by kneighbors() if return_distance = True.
 **_indices_**: A numpy array of int64 type values.
 It has shape **(n_samples, n_neighbors)**.
-**When test data and training data used by fitted model are different:**
+**When either test data or training data used by fitted model are frovedis-like input:**
 **_distances_**: A FrovedisRowmajorMatrix of float or double(float64) type values.
 It has shape **(n_samples, n_neighbors)**.
 It is only returned by kneighbors() if return_distance = True.
 **_indices_**: A FrovedisRowmajorMatrix of int64 type values.
 It has shape **(n_samples, n_neighbors)**.

 ### 4. kneighbors_graph(X = None, n_neighbors = None, mode = 'connectivity')
 __Parameters__